 If you want to restart your contributions

-Provided you are still a KiwiSaver member you can start contributing again to your KiwiSaver account at any time, even after you've given your employer a non-deduction notice.
-If you want to restart the contributions from your salary or wages you'll need to complete a KiwiSaver deduction form (KS2) and give this to your employer.
+Provided you're still a KiwiSaver member you can start contributing again to your KiwiSaver account at any time, even after you've given your employer a non-deduction notice.
+If you want to restart the contributions from your pay you'll need to complete a KiwiSaver deduction form (KS2) and give this to your employer.

-Once you reach your withdrawal date your employer is no longer required to make compulsory employer contributions to your KiwiSaver scheme, unless this is specified in a contractual employment agreement, or similar arrangement, between you and your employer.
+Once you're eligible to withdraw your savings your employer is no longer required to make compulsory employer contributions to your KiwiSaver scheme, unless this is specified in a contractual employment agreement, or similar arrangement, between you and your employer.

 Withdrawing to pay tax liability on foreign superannuation transfer